VirgilSecurity/virgil-cli/README.md

 See [LICENSE](https://github.com/VirgilSecurity/virgil-cli/tree/master/LICENSE) for details.

 ## Support
 Our developer support team is here to help you.
+Find out more information on our [Help Center](https://help.virgilsecurity.com/).

-You can find us on [Twitter](https://twitter.com/virgilsecurity) and [email](mailto:support@virgilsecurity.com).
+You can find us on [Twitter](https://twitter.com/VirgilSecurity) or send us email support@VirgilSecurity.com.

+Also, get extra help from our support team on [Slack](https://virgilsecurity.com/join-community).